Skeith918/install-ceph-cluster/README.md

 ##### 3 servers for storage :
 - 3 disks on each server : 1 disk for system and 1 monitor, 1 disk for OSD = 2 OSD per servers = 6 disks and OSDs
-- A configuration to have a margin of loss of 2 disks out of 6.

 ##### 2 server for gateway
 ##### 1 server for admin